 \subsection{Discrete Homogeneous Diffusion Inpainting}

 Since we are working with digital images, the above considerations need to be translated to the discrete setting.
 We therefore discretize the images on a regular pixel grid of size $n_x \times n_y$.
 Then we write them as vectors of length $N = n_x n_y$ that are obtained by stacking the discrete images column-by-column, e.g., $\bm{f}, \bm{u} \in \R^N$.
-Furthermore, $\bm{L}\in\R^{N\times N}$ denotes the five-point stencil discretization matrix of the negated Laplacian $(-\Delta)$ with reflecting boundary conditions $\partial_{\bm{n}}u(\bm{x}) = 0$ for $\bm{x}\in\partial\Omega$.
+Furthermore, let $\bm{L}\in\R^{N\times N}$ denote the five-point stencil discretization matrix of the negated Laplacian $(-\Delta)$ with reflecting boundary conditions $\partial_{\bm{n}}u(\bm{x}) = 0$ for $\bm{x}\in\partial\Omega$.
 Additionally, let $\bm{C}=\diag(\bm{c})$ be the diagonal matrix with the mask vector $\bm{c}\in\{0,1\}^N$ discretizing $c$, and let $\bm{I}$ be the $N \times N$ identity matrix.
-Then the discrete version of homogeneous diffusion inpainting \cref{eq:inp-pde-single} can be formulated as the linear system of equations:
+Then the discrete version of \labelcref{eq:inp-pde-single} can be formulated as the linear system of equations:

 and the reconstruction can be written explicitly as